 Now you can do this through the good old way of journaling which is quick and easy to do.
 By weighing yourself each day you can see how much weight you put on or lose.
 You can also take pictures of yourself each week to see the progress you make with your body.

-One of the best ways to really get a grasp on everything, is through using smart scales like those of FitTrack.
-The FitTrack scales measures up to 17 health and body measurements so you can really start to understand your body and reach your health and fitness goals.
+One of the best ways to really get a grasp on everything is through using smart scales like those of FitTrack.
+The FitTrack scale measures up to 17 health and body measurements so you can really start to understand your body and reach your health and fitness goals.
 Read my review here or check or visit FitTrack’s website to find out more.

 Journal strength and conditioning

 Now If you are also doing some strength and conditioning training on the side too!
 Get into the habit of monitoring what you do there too!
 This will all play into how you perform in your boxing training and also see your physical conditioning get better.

 For example, record how much you lift and what exercises you do each session.

 Check out my article on weightlifting for boxing here.

 Now, this is something that frustrates me in both ways, but I always recommend you try to get the correct training gear required.
 This also depends if you have the budget and how serious you are about becoming a better boxer.

 Now obviously, if you don’t have a big budget or lack equipment, you can learn a lot of the fundamentals through just shadow boxing which is a fantastic way to learn.
 But eventually, you will have some sort of physical resistance from a punching bag or even a reflex bag to work on punch timing, head movement, reflexes etc. Personally, I think having some equipment will develop your skill set to a greater level.
 I recommend you check out the following article for gear: